top of page

 • If you purchased a headlamp during registration it will be given to your child at camp.

 • 1 full water bottle, at least 27 oz.
+(Please do not send disposable water bottles.)

 • If you purchased an Earth Native water bottle during registration it will be given to your child at camp.